Wontons - all the information you will ever need to make, fold, cook, store and enjoy this little parcel of delight.

 2. In a spicy sauce

-The wontons are served in a mixture of chilli oil, black vinegar and peppercorn.
-See Chili Oil Wonton 红油抄手 (Hong You Chao Shou).
+The Sichuan cuisine has a dish where wontons are served in a mixture of chilli oil, black vinegar and peppercorn.
+Red Cook has a delicious recipe called Chili Oil Wonton 红油抄手 (hong you chao shou).
 It's super addictive.

 3. With thin egg noodles

 Deep fried wontons make great party food.
 They are crispy, light, easy to eat and irresistible.
-Crispy wontons has gotten a bad rap because many do not taste all that great.
+Fried wontons has gotten a bad rap because many do not taste all that great.
 All the more reason to make your own and wow your friends.
-Instead of boiling them, heat up a wok of oil or fire up your deep fryer and fry them till golden brown and crisp.
-Serve them with a dip.
-The simplest would be a little sweet chilli sauce.
-I always find the Maggi bottled sweet chilli sauce quite handy at home.
-When I am lazy, I just shake some out.

 Chinese recipes for wontons almost always assume you are cooking for a family party, so the amount of ingredients can be excessive.
 If you are only thinking of making a dozen or so, consider downsizing the quantity specified.